lombardpress/lombardpress.github.io/_posts/2016-06-12-DTS-modeling-proposal.md

 ## B.  Expressions and OHCO

-Once at the FRBR **Expression**, we have reached what we most commonly think of as the abstract text, without yet specifying a particular material instantiation, version, or edition of that text.
+Once at the FRBR **Expression**, we have reached what we most commonly think of as the abstract text without yet specifying a particular material instantiation, version, or edition of that text.
 A good indicator that one has reached the FRBR **Expression** level is that the “text” can be broken down into a hierarchy.
 No such hierarchy is possible when discussing a FRBR **Work** because the idea has not been expressed in any form.
 A hierarchy only forms, when an author tries to express that idea.
 Accordingly, the hierarchies will likely differ in two different **Expressions** of the same **Work**.

 Once at the **Expression** level, the existing text hierarchy makes it possible to construct a matrix, where FRBR concepts continue to run along the X axis and the hierarchy division runs down the
 Y axis.
 Thus, each unit within the FRBR **Expression** hierarchy can have FRBR **Manifestations** and FRBR **Items**.